dfiredeveloper/dynamic-loader/README.md

 ## Example
 1. Here's an example of a simple website using Dynamic Loader:

-2.Create index.html with navigation links and a content container.
+2. Create index.html with navigation links and a content container.

 3. Create additional HTML files (home.html, about.html, contact.html) with content for each page.